What is Case Management?

 Case Management Services

 - Personal Assistance Services

 - Safe & Secure Housing

 - Clinical Rehabilitative Services

 - Community Brain Injury Services Case Management Women’s Luncheon Group

-Case Management Services provides services to individuals over the age of 18 with a documented history of an acquired brain injury in the Metro Richmond area.
-Individuals should be motivated to make progress to personal and programmatic goals and be willing to participate in a substance abuse or mental health evaluation and treatment if the initial client assessment performed by the Case Manager suggests a current substance abuse or mental health problem.
+Case Management Services provides services to individuals over the age of 18 with a documented history of an acquired brain injury.
+Individuals should be motivated to make progress to personal and programmatic goals.
+A substance abuse or mental health evaluation may be done, and treatment if the initial client assessment performed by the Case Manager suggests a current substance abuse or mental health problem.

-Individuals with a brain injury may refer themselves, or any support person, including a professional, family member, or friend can make a referral.
+Individuals with a brain injury may refer themselves, or be referred by any support person.
+This includes a professional, family member, or friend.
 Referrals to the program may be received by phone, fax, or mail.